wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 <div class="caption"><strong>Figure 4:</strong>
 Execution on 4 cores, with staggered I/O. </div>

-The execution time is still 8s, so, for this example, the two executions are equivalent.
+The execution time is still 8s, so the two executions are equivalent.

 Overall, we achieve a parallel speedup of 17/8 = 2.125 and a parallel efficiency of only about 53%.
 And this is in spite of having 4 identical tasks and 4 cores, which,